Rules for Using Irregular Verbs

 When you choose an irregular verb for a sentence, however, the simple past and past participle are often different, so you must know the distinction.

 Essie drove so cautiously that traffic piled up behind her, causing angry drivers to honk their horns and shout obscenities.

 Essie might have driven faster if she hadn't forgotten her glasses and saw more than big colored blurs through the windshield.

 might, have = auxiliary verbs; driven = past participle

-In addition, past participles can function as adjectives in sentences, describing other words.
+In addition, past participles can function as adjectives, describing other words.
 When you use a past participle in this manner, you must choose the correct form.
-Read these sentences: